 What is the difference between AP and IB?

 It is well known that students aspiring to enroll in competitive colleges and universities focus on taking a large number of advanced placement (AP) courses in high school, even as many colleges limit the amount of credit they are willing to give for high grades.

 The AP trend has grown steadily in the US since the 1960s, the same time period when the international diplomatic community initiated the International Baccalaureate® Programme (IB).
 The IB is growing in the United States and all around the world.
 It is highly established and very well known all over Europe.
 While both programs offer rigorous courses, there are distinct and important differences between the AP and IB.

-You can read below about some IB courses taught by Cheshire Academy teachers possessing experience with both AP and IB courses.
 There is a consistent theme in all IB courses: a careful and explicit focus on critical thinking and problem solving.
 Students learn adaptable critical thinking skills and are asked to apply them creatively, and teachers are encouraged to adopt best practices consistent with emerging brain science and modern educational research.
 There is decreased emphasis on “coverage” as that has normally been understood in high school education.
 The injunction to teach “critical thinking skills” has been much repeated in the educational world over the last 30 years; we think the IB Program contains a sophisticated and effective focus on this challenge.
 All students in the Diploma Programme must take three High Level (HL) courses and three Standard Level (SL) courses.
 The primary distinction between all HL and SL courses is the volume of work; in all other ways, they are the same.